 Oenology Centre: Next to the community park, near the entrance of the village, a space dedicated to the tradition of wine was created.

-Next to the Oenological Center, there is a contemporary park with a play area and an outdoor amphitheater for hosting events.
+Right next to the Oenology Center, there is a modern park with a playground and an outdoor amphitheater, which hosts events.

 Church of Timios Prodromos: It is the main church of the community.
 The walls are stone built, while the entrances are decorated with carved stone.
 The decoration of the stone belfry is exceptional, as are the 19th century frescoes in its interior.

-Our Lady of Peravouniotisa Church: A stone-built basilica in a peaceful location about 1km from the village, with panoramic views towards Vouni.
+Church of Panagia Peravouniotissa: A stone-built basilica in a peaceful location about 1km from the village, with panoramic views towards Vouni.

 Chrysosotiros Chapel: This chapel is located on a hill just outside Vouni.
 It is a rectangular temple with a dome, and enjoys excellent views of the surrounding slopes.
 It celebrates on 6 August, on the anniversary of the Transfiguration of the Savior, with a large festival in its courtyard.

-Chapel of St. John the Russian: This small chapel is the only one of the island dedicated to Saint John the Russian.
-It is located south of the village, and many faithful visitors make a pilgrimage there, as the saint is believed to be a miracle worker.
+Chapel of St. John the Russian: This small chapel is the only one of the island dedicated to Saint John the Russian, believed to be a miracle worker.

 Agios Mamas Chapel: The chapel of Saint Mamas is a basilica with a dome, built in 1938 with local stone both on the inside and the outside.
 The chapel is always open to visitors.

-Skiti Anastaseos tou Sotiros (Hermitage of the Resurrection of the Savior): This small church is located about 4 kilometers south of the village.
-It was looked after by the monk Damaskinos, who died in 2005.
-In 2012, Father Georgios settled there, and he continues to look after this small chapel alone.
+Skiti Anastaseos tou Sotiros (Hermitage of the Resurrection of the Savior): It is located about 4 kilometers south of the village.

 Vouni has plenty of options for accommodation, mainly in terms of restored houses, that are suitable for families, large groups, as well as couples.